Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 #1 Setup lead generating magnets on your websites

 The fact that most people begin their buyer’s journey on Google, is enough for us to understand the importance of having a net to capture leads.
-It’s very easy to lose them when you don’t have any sort of lead capturing nets.
+It’s very easy to lose them when you don’t have any sort of lead-capturing nets.

 #2 Add value

-Don’t give just yet.
+Don’t give up just yet.
 Create something really valuable that is not available anywhere else (or at least very hard to find)

 #3 Outreach

 Remember, there’s a sequence of cold outreach as well.
 You can’t directly get in touch & pitch your product/service.
-Build a relationship first, offer something for free, get them to know you.
+Build a relationship first, offer something for free, and get them to know you.
 People are most like to do business with people they know.

 Final Thoughts